 “I went to [Narayana’s] office, and registered as a member [of LGN] directly, and bought his book, called Hikayat Pohon Ganja,” Gumilang recalls.

-Gumilang read the book and decided to raise awareness about cannabis on behalf of LGN after he was sworn in by the Indonesian High Court as an advocate in 2016.
+Gumilang read the book and decided to raise awareness about cannabis on behalf of LGN after the Indonesian High Court swore him in as an advocate in 2016.

-As an advocate’s oath in the Indonesian High Court, he will soon have the right to defend and advocate for cases throughout Indonesia.
+As an advocate, he will soon have the right to defend and advocate for cases throughout Indonesia.

 As such, he vows “to defend my brothers and sisters who need cannabis for medical treatment but are instead dealing with the law,” he says.

 When Gumilang was ill as a student, he felt he was a victim of the prohibited use of cannabis.
-When he needed medicine, he was not able to get it legally and felt as if his “rights” to healthcare were stripped away from the government.
+When he needed medicine, he was not able to get it legally and felt as if the government stripped away his “rights” to healthcare.
 That’s why he is committed to helping others.

 When asked why Indonesia has cannabis in Category One of the Narcotics Law — a category containing the lists of drugs which are most restrictive — Gumilang says it’s a “misunderstanding.”